invokermain/Vue-runtime-env-injector/README.md

     ? el.attributes['data-base-url'].value
     : process.env.VUE_APP_BASE_URL
 );
 ```

+You can then pass `baseUrl` to a Vue mixin etc.

 # Production
 To use the dockerfile in production all you need to do is mount your built Vue files and pass in any environment variables. e.g.